The Art of Dry Hopping in Craft Beer

 Dry hopping and aroma evolution: what changes over time

-Dry hopping gives a beer an aromatic explosion at the time of its packaging.
-But these aromas, as powerful as they are, are ephemeral.
+Dry hopping gives a beer an aromatic explosion at the time of packaging.
+But these aromas, as powerful as they may be, are fleeting.

 Why do hop aromas fade?

-Hops' essential oils are highly volatile.
-Over time, they oxidize and lose intensity.
-As a result, an IPA that smelled of mango and orange can, after a few months, become duller, with herbal or slightly rancid notes.
+Hop essential oils are highly volatile.
+Over time, they oxidize and lose their intensity.
+As a result, an IPA that once smelled of mango and orange may, after a few months, become duller, with grassy or slightly rancid notes.

 How to stabilize these aromas?

-• Minimize oxygenation when dry hopping and conditioning .
-Oxygen is the enemy of hop flavors!
+Minimize oxygenation during dry hopping and conditioning .
+Oxygen is the enemy of hoppy aromas!

 Conclusion: a subtle art for unforgettable beers

-Dry hopping is one of the most powerful tools of the modern brewer.
-It allows you to transform a classic beer into a true sensory experience, revealing all the aromatic richness of the hops.
+Dry hopping is one of the modern brewer's most powerful tools.
+It transforms a classic beer into a true sensory experience, revealing the full aromatic richness of the hops.

-But like any advanced technique, it requires mastery: choosing the right moment, the right temperature, the right quantity… It’s a delicate balance between science and intuition.
-An art that brewers are continually perfecting to offer ever more intense and memorable taste experiences.
+But like any advanced technique, it requires mastery: choosing the right moment, the right temperature, the right quantity...
+It's a delicate balance between science and intuition.
+An art that brewers continually perfect to deliver ever more intense and memorable taste experiences.